xoidlabs/xoid/docs/recipes/grabbing-refs.md

 })
 return <div ref={setup.ref} />
 ```
 > This usage won't result in Typescript complaints.
-Since one of the overloads of a **xoid** atom is `(element: HTMLDivElement) => void`, which is compatible with `React.RefCallback`.
+Since one of the overloads of a **xoid** atom is `(element: HTMLDivElement) => void`, it's compatible with `React.RefCallback`.

 ### Grabbing other refs

-The term "ref" doesn't need to stop at DOM element references.
-The same coding style, and thus the same concept can be used to grab events or other things.
+If you think about it, the same coding style can be used to grab events or other things.
+It might not be wrong to call these "event refs", and other, too.

 ```js
 const $event = create<MouseEvent>() // Atom<MouseEvent | undefined>